sos011022/sos011022.github.io/_pages/about.md

 # 🔥 News
 - *2023/11/25*: &nbsp;🎉🎉 I receive the Gold Medal Award in SAS Hackthon 2023.
-- *2023/11/23*: &nbsp;🎉🎉 I am the Ministry of Education Presidential Education Award Candicate in NCKU.
+- *2023/11/23*: &nbsp;🎉🎉 I am the Ministry of Education Presidential Education Award (總統教育獎) Candicate in NCKU.
 - *2023/10/31*: &nbsp;🎉🎉 I receive the Top Paper Award in ACMMM 2023.
 - *2023/10/17*: &nbsp;🎉🎉 One paper is accepted by MMAsia 2023.
 - *2023/10/2*: &nbsp;🎉🎉 I receive the Jury Prize in ICCV 2023.